Platelet Rich Plasma

 Platelet rich plasma therapy for hair loss works in conjunction with other modalities.

 Platelet Rich Plasma (PRP) and A-Cell™ therapy is a non-surgical therapeutic hair restoration option that leverages recent scientific research on tissue healing to promote hair growth.
-PRP has been in use in the medical field for over two decades; however, no definitive studies yet exist that confirms its efficacy for hair restoration and it is not FDA-approved at this point.
+PRP has been in use in the medical field for over two decades, although it is not FDA-approved to address hair loss at this point.
 It is generally considered a complementary procedure to other types of surgical or non-surgical hair restoration procedures.
-Numerous academic labs around the world are trying to isolate the factors in PRP that scientists believe are the active molecules in hair growth and wound healing and determine their mechanism of action.

-Ask the doctor a question about your unique circumstances.
+Ask the doctor a question about your unique circumstances and whether PRP may be right for you.

 Your blood contains small cells called platelets that help stop bleeding.
 Platelets also contain specific growth factors that when activated promote tissue regeneration and healing.
 These same growth factors may help hair grow or slow hair loss.